Hyurl/hyurl.github.io/cool-node/Docs/WritingHttpControllers.md

      * http://localhost/HttpTest/ShowParams/id/1/name/test
      */
     getShowParams(req){
-        //If an object is returned, then a json response will be sent to the
+        // If an object is returned, then a json response will be sent to the
-        //client.
+        // client.
         return req.params; //{id: 1, name: 'test'}
     }